rhnfzl/reddit-stash/README.md

 ![dropbox2](resources/dropbox_app2.png)
 - Go to `Settings` tab scroll down and click on `Generated access token`, this is your `DROPBOX_TOKEN`.
 For more information about the setup visit [OAuth Guide](https://developers.dropbox.com/oauth-guide).

+### Key Additions and Changes:

+- **Configuration Section**: Added a new section explaining the `settings.ini` file and the `save_type` option.
+- **Setup Instructions**: Provided guidance on editing the `settings.ini` file and clarifying the role of environment variables as a fallback.
+- **Consistent Documentation**: Updated the usage instructions to reflect the new configuration options.

+This ensures that users are fully informed on how to configure and use the script, taking advantage of the flexibility provided by the `settings.ini` file.

 ### Contributing
 Feel free to open issues or submit pull requests if you have any improvements or bug fixes.